esi/esi-docs/docs/services/esi/index.md

 ---
 # EVE Swagger Interface (ESI)

+The ESI API is the official RESTful API for EVE third-party development.
+You can find all the endpoints and try them out in the [Swagger UI interface](https://esi.evetech.net/ui/).

+## Authentication

+While some ESI endpoints are public, many require authentication, which is handled by [SSO](../sso).
+If an ESI endpoint requires authentication, you will see a grey lock icon on the route description in the Swagger UI.
+The route description lists the required scopes.

+## Versioning

+ESI versions each route individually.
+You always get three complete APIs, `/dev/`, `/latest/` and `/legacy/`.
+But each route is also given a numbered path, starting with `/v1/`.
+Alternate routes are mentioned in the route description.

+`/dev/` can change at any point, changes to `/latest/` will be announced.
+After changes are made the previous `/latest/` will be available as `/legacy/`, until the next version bump.
+If you want to avoid the schema of your request suddenly changing, use the versioned alternate route.
+In that case, prudent developers may want to watch for `warning: 199` headers to notify them when endpoints are moved to legacy.

+Endpoints may become deprecated.
+When an endpoint is deprecated, a strikethrough line appears through it on the Swagger UI, and it begins returning the `warning: 299` header.
+This is slightly different from a `warning: 199` header, which you will receive if an endpoint was updated and there is now a newer version of it available.
+Deprecation is how intent to delete a route is broadcasted.
+Deprecated endpoints may include a recommended alternate source or other message in the 299 warning, and you should move away from them immediately.

 ## Best Practices for ESI

 The following are some best practices when you interact with ESI.
-These are not hard requirements, but they are highly recommended to ensure a smooth experience for both you and CCP.
+Not all are hard requirements, but they are highly recommended to ensure a smooth experience for both you and CCP.
+Remember that the ESI API is a shared resource, do not abuse it.

 ### User Agents